 Furthermore, take this opportunity to demonstrate your commitment to the school by outlining a desire to serve on a committee, coach a sport, or sponsor other extracurricular activities or fundraisers.
 This is the time to demonstrate your passion for collaborating and helping the school succeed as an educational institution and a place for students’ and staff’s betterment.

 Instead of simply listing your qualities and goals, you may want to provide examples of leadership roles you have held or when you took charge of a group in a time of crisis.
 If you have letters of reference or recommendation that showcase your skills as a team player, bring them to the interview or recite a quote.

-In order to be a well-rounded and adapted teaching professional, you must be willing to work with colleagues, share best practices, and attain new information that will help you refine your teaching techniques and enhance the learning process.
+To be a well-rounded and adapted teaching professional, you must be willing to work with colleagues, share best practices, and attain new information that will help you refine your teaching techniques and enhance the learning process.

-You should talk about the:
+Talk about the:

-- Holistic approach to education
+- The holistic approach to education

 - Organizational culture of a learning institution